DV

 Strategy & risk

-BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds using a bonds strategy.
+BND tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
 Beta is 0.98 for BND and 1.07 for VCIT, indicating BND is less volatile relative to the market.

 BND beta0.98